Last Updated on August 8, 2023 by lindseymahoney

 How to Paint A Pool

-When the water was lower than the suction of the pump, we used a brush to push the water towards it.
+When the water was lower than the suction of the pump, we used a squeegee to push the water toward it.

 Next, we used the wet vac to remove the remaining water and debris from the bottom of the pool.